ittianyu/BottomNavigationViewEx/README.md

 	}
 }
 ```

-2. Add the dependency
+Step 2.
+Add the dependency
 ```
 compile 'com.github.ittianyu:BottomNavigationViewEx:1.0.0'
 ```

 #### and for Maven: ####

-1. Add it in your root build.gradle at the end of repositories:
+Step 1.
+Add it in your root build.gradle at the end of repositories:
 ```
 <repositories>
 	<repository>